 Some parents have also claimed this game can help with reading comprehension and inspire creativity and imagination in younger kids.
 Still, it’s not too immature for tweens, teens, and adults.
 This one is great for four to 10 players, from age 8 and up.

-Not Parent Approved: A Fun Card Game for Kids, Tweens, Teens, Families and Mischief Makers - The Original, Hilarious Family Party Game
+Not Parent Approved: A Fun Card Game and Gift for Kids 8-12, Tweens, Teens, Families and Mischief Makers – The Original, Hilarious Family Party Game

 Not Parent Approved is the kids' version of Cards Against Humanity.